U.S. Citizenship Preparation Program

 - You are eligible to apply for government job

-- You are granted the freedom to travel
+- You are granted the freedom to travel with a United States passport

 We also assist undocumented immigrants who have no legal options by making them aware of their legal rights.
 This information empowers them to avoid predatory legal services that offer fraudulent permits for large amounts of money.